scheidere/policy_to_behavior_tree/README.md

 # Behavior Tree Synthesis for MDPs through Probabilistic PDDL

-This repo provides a method of translating an MDP represented by a Probabilistic PDDL (PPDDL) specification into behavior tree (BT) form, including a policy simplification step based on Boolean albebra.
+This repository provides a method of behavior tree synthesis from an MDP specified in Probabilistic PDDL (PPDDL) by a user.
+This synthesis occurs through the translation of the PPDDL MDP specification into a solveable form, the solving of that MDP for the optimal policy, a policy simplification step using Boolean albebra, and a unique conversion method from this simplified policy to a compact, but equivalent, behavior tree.
 This method is applicable to domains with nondeterministic actions, unlike previous methods that only relate PDDL to BTs.

 In the future, we plan to extend this work to accommodate POMDPs and multi-robot sytems.